UPDATE: East Bernstadt woman shares experience of finding abused dog — 'I'm glad I at least tried to save him'

 “I hurt for them and their families as well because I think they’re young boys,” she said.

-An adult and a juvenile have been detained Wednesday afternoon, according to the Laurel County Sheriff's Office.
+An adult and a juvenile had been detained Wednesday afternoon, according to the Laurel County Sheriff's Office.

-The video showing the abuse of the dog by a male was posted on social media midday Wednesday.
+The video showing the abuse of the dog by a male was posted on social media Wednesday morning.
 Following the posting, numerous individuals called the Laurel County Sheriff's Office reporting the abuse.

 Detectives with the Laurel County Sheriff's Office immediately began an investigation locating individuals who may have been involved in the abuse and death, a press release for the Sheriff’s Office said.
 Social media posts and individuals who called named a possible suspect.